 Buying stocks without a broker can be done, typically through the use of a self-administered brokerage service, or one of a couple of different types of investing plans.
 Buying stocks may help you get started on the path to building wealth.
 And just like hiring professional movers can help make relocating less stressful, purchasing stocks through a broker can make the process of diversifying your portfolio easier.

 That, however, can involve paying commissions and fees to trade stocks and other securities.
-Potential investors who are trying to curb investment costs might wonder how to buy stocks online without a broker being involved—if it’s even possible.
+Potential investors who are trying to curb investment costs might wonder how to buy stocks online without a broker being involved.

 How Can I Buy Stocks Without a Broker?

 It is possible to buy stocks without a broker.
 In fact, there are three alternatives to using a full-service broker: opening an online brokerage account, investing in a dividend reinvestment plan, and investing in a direct stock purchase plan.
-This article will cover the pros, cons, and how-tos of each of these ways to buy stocks without broker involvement.
+So, the short answer is yes, you can buy stocks without a broker.

-But first, it may be useful to understand why some investors do choose to use a broker when making stock purchases.
+But it may be useful to understand why some investors do choose to use a broker when making stock purchases.